 Workshops and information sessions are conducted throughout the year to support parents to equip children as they transition to school.
-There are several components aimed to assist in preparing children for the commencement of school including a transition program in Term 4 from 9.30-11.30am for one week and social stories.
+There are several components aimed to assist in preparing children for the commencement of school including a transition program in Term 4 and social stories.

-The orientation days welcome children starting Kindergarten the following year by providing them with the opportunity to go to a kindergarten classroom and experience what it is like in an authentic school classroom.
+The orientation days welcome children starting Kindergarten the following year by providing them with the opportunity to go to a Kindergarten classroom and experience what it is like in an authentic school environment.
 There is also a parent information session, which details for parents how they can support their child during the transition process.